WP_DEBUG

 echo '<div class="' . esc_attr( join( ' ', $classes ) ) . '"></div>';

-Or simply use the function get_block_wrapper_attributes( string[] $extra_attributes = array() ): string
+Or simply use the function get_block_wrapper_attributes( string[] $extra_attributes = array() ): string for e.g. to get the classes :

 preg_match( '/class="(.*?)"/', get_block_wrapper_attributes(), $matches);